-How the rock Granite, an igneous rock, forms when magma, rising from deep inside was formed the earth, cools and slowly solidifies below ground.
+How the rock was formed the earth, cools and slowly solidifies below ground.
 Granite is mostly made of crystals of three rock-forming minerals.
 The glassy-looking mineral is quartz.
 The mineral that gives this granite its ruby-red color is feldspar.
-And the black specks are small crystals of biotite, a dark mica mineral.
+And the black specks are small crystals of biotite, a dark mica mineral

-- Did you Granite is so tough it can't be scratched with a knife or nail. - know?
+Did you • Granite is so tough it can't be scratched with a knife or nail.

+- know?
 Granite is used for kitchen counters and building stone. - The tomb of Ulysses S. Grant is made of Wisconsin red granite. - Red granite became the official state rock of Wisconsin in 1971.